CamilingJS/TechSphere_Ecommerce/README.md

       <tr>
         <td>
           <ul>
-            <li>Loyalty members have sustained AOV growth beyond the pandemic boom, with sales revenue increasing from $0.4M in 2019 to $2.7M in 2022, and an AOV growth rate of 18% from 2019 to 2022.
-Loyalty members purchase higher-priced products and place more orders despite after the pandemic boom.</li>
+            <li>Loyalty members have sustained AOV growth beyond the pandemic boom, with sales revenue increasing from $0.4M in 2019 to $2.7M in 2022 and an AOV growth rate of 18% from 2019 to 2022.
+Loyalty members continued to purchase higher-priced products and place more orders after the pandemic boom, up until August 2022.</li>
-            <li>Non-loyalty members have not sustained sales revenue and AOV growth beyond the pandemic boom, with sales revenue decreasing from $3.4M in 2019 to $2.2M in 2022, along with an AOV decline of 8% during the same period.
-They are more susceptible to economic downturns.</li>
+            <li>Non-loyalty members have not sustained sales revenue and AOV growth beyond the pandemic boom, with sales revenue decreasing from $3.4M in 2019 to $2.2M in 2022, along with an AOV decline of 8% during the same period.</li>
-            <li>In 2022, loyalty members spent almost $31 more on average than non-members ($245 to $214).
-Annual order value (AOV) for members has steadily increased year-over-year, climbing 1.1% from 2021 while non-member AOV declined 18.7%.</li>
+            <li>In 2022, loyalty members spent almost $31 more on average than non-loyalty members ($245 vs. $214).
+AOV for loyalty members has steadily increased year over year, climbing 1.1% from 2021, while non-loyalty members' AOV declined by 18.7%.</li>
-            <li>Non-members have historically outspent on their first orders with the company, but on returning orders members outspent by nearly $60 in 2022.</li>
+            <li>Loyalty members outspend non-loyalty members on returning orders by nearly $60, whereas non-loyalty members have historically spent more on their first TechSphere orders.</li>
           </ul>
         </td>
       </tr>